hiaga/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/docs/Get-AzRecoveryServicesBackupItem.md

 ```

 ### -VaultName
-The name of the recovery services vault
+The name of the recovery services vault.

 ```yaml
 Type: System.String